objcio/articles/2014-09-10-functional-swift-apis.md

 First we take a look at what's between the angled brackets after the function's name.
 This specifies the generic types this function is going to work with.
 In this case we have specified three generic types `A`, `B`, and `C`.
 Since we haven't restricted those types in any way, they can represent anything.

-Next, let's inspect the functions arguments: the first argument `lhs` (short for left-hand side) is a function of type `A -> B`, i.e. a function that takes an argument of type `A` and returns a value of type `B`.
+Next, let's inspect the function's arguments: the first argument `lhs` (short for left-hand side) is a function of type `A -> B`, i.e. a function that takes an argument of type `A` and returns a value of type `B`.
 The second argument `rhs` (right-hand side) is a function of type `B -> C`.
 The arguments are named `lhs` and `rhs`, because they represent what's to the left and right of the operator, respectively.

-Rewriting our filter composition operator without using the `Filter` typealias, we quickly see that it was only a special case of the generic operator:
+Rewriting our filter composition operator without using the `Filter` typealias, we quickly see that it was only a special case of the generic function composition operator:

     func >|> (filter1: CIImage -> CIImage, filter2: CIImage -> CIImage) -> CIImage -> CIImage